- Stopwords usage

 Below is a collection of useful tips and tricks that can help improve results.

-It makes sense to try enable and disable filtering stop words stage since some stop words may have special meanings for a particular data.
+It makes sense to try enabling and disabling the Filter Stop Words stage since some stop words may have special meanings for a particular data.
 Also, although this stage is usually applied after the Deep Encoding stage and before the Solr query stage, sometimes it might help to apply it before the Deep Encoding stage, especially in the cold-start scenario.

 Solr field types